nwolverson/atom-ide-purescript/README.md

 This package provides editor support for PureScript projects in Atom.
-You should first install required dependency [language-purescript](https://atom.io/packages/language-purescript) which also provides syntax highlighting and [psc-ide](https://github.com/kRITZCREEK/psc-ide) (see below).
+You should first install required dependency [language-purescript](https://atom.io/packages/language-purescript) which also provides syntax highlighting.

 This package provides:
   * Build and error reporting